hakuhodo-technologies/scope-rl/docs/documentation/index.rst

     Policy Value Estimated by OPE Estimators

-OPRL provides a variety of OPE estimators both in discrete and continuous action spaces.
+SCOPE-RL provides a variety of OPE estimators both in discrete and continuous action spaces.
 Moreover, SCOPE-RL also implements meta class to handle OPE with multiple estimators at once and provide generic classes of OPE estimators to facilitate research development.

 Basic estimators